-1. Brine – make the brine by dissolving the salt and sugar in the water.
-Submerge the turkey in the brine, and refrigerate for 12 hours (if you're pressed for time, brine for at least 8 hours, but no more than 24 hours)
+- Brine the turkey: Pour the salt, sugar, and water into a container large enough to hold a turkey.
+(I use my 12 quart pasta pot.)
+Submerge the turkey in the brine, and refrigerate for 12 hours. (if you're pressed for time, brine for at least 4 hours, but no more than 24 hours).

-5. Prepare the grill: Set your grill up for rotisserie cooking at medium heat.
-You want an internal grill temperature of 350*F for turkey.
+- Prepare the grill: Set your grill up for rotisserie cooking at medium heat (350°F).
 For my Weber Summit, I set up the heat on the leg side of my turkey, to cook the legs faster than the breast.
-I turn the two burners on the right (burners 5 and 6) to medium, and turn the infrared burner to medium.
+I remove the grill grates from the grill, to get enough clearance for the turkey, then I turn the two burners on the right (burners 5 and 6) to medium, and turn the infrared burner to medium.
 Then I put my drip pan in the middle, over the unlit burners.
-(See here for more rotisserie setup details.)

-6. Cook the Turkey: Put the spit on the grill, and turn on the rotisserie motor.
+- Rotisserie the turkey: Put the spit on the grill, and turn on the rotisserie motor.
 Cook with the lid closed.
-It should take 2 hours to 2.5 hours, depending on the size of the bird.
-A 14 lb bird should be done in about 2 hours 15 minutes.
-It's better to go by temperature, though - you want the breast at the thickest part to read 160*F to 165*F; start checking about 15 minutes before you think the bird will be done.
+(If you are using an infrared burner, turn it off afer the turkey is browning nicely, about 45 minutes.)
+It should take about 2½ hours for the turkey to cook It's better to go by temperature, though - you want the breast at the thickest part to read 160*F to 165*F; start checking the temperature at the 2 hour mark.

-7. Serve: Remove skewer from grill, remove turkey from skewer, let rest at least 15 minutes, carve and serve.
+- Serve: Remove skewer from grill, remove turkey from skewer, and cut the trussing twine away from the turkey.
+Rest the turkey for at least 15 minutes, then carve and serve.

 |My original photo for this post.
 Yikes, did I need better lighting…|

-*Save the drippings for gravy – I scraped the drippings into a small pot, added one cup of homemade turkey stock, then I simmered it until it was reduced by a half.
+- Save the drippings for gravy, especially if you used a gas grill.
+I scraped the drippings into a small pot, added one cup of homemade turkey stock, then I simmered it until it was reduced by a half.
 It made a great sauce to spoon over the turkey.

 |Check out my cookbook, Rotisserie Grilling.|